flatironinstitute/feedWebGL2/volume_viewer.md

 The user can change the volume view presentation using a number of mouse interactions.

+**Rotate** both the isosurface and dot cloud views by **dragging the mouse over the dot cloud**.

+**Change the threshold** without changing the IJK focus by **adjusting the threshold slider**.

+**Change the threshold and the IJK focus** by **clicking** on any of the IJ, JK, or IK slice views.

+Adjust the three dimensional camera to fit the current isosurface using the **Focus** button.

+Restore the three dimensional camera to the default using the **Zoom out** button.

+Restrict the volume view to an isolated surface component by **selecting the CUT** checkbox and then clicking on a voxel of the component in the slice views.

+**Dynamically change the threshold and the IJK focus** by **selecting the Track checkbox** and then mousing over the IJ, JK, or IK slice views.
+Restore normal mode by clicking on a slice view.

 ### Slicing

 <img src="sliced.png" width=1000/>

+### Disabling automatic syncing

+### Wireframe mode

 ### Making a viewer in a Jupyter notebook